Cisco-UKI-DevX/Webex-Teams-Chatbot-built.io-Lab/README.md

 9.The API form is populated for you.
 Just press "Run"

-10.The API request will be made and the Response will list all rooms assocaited with your webex account.
+10.The API request will be made and the Response will list all rooms associated with your Webex account.

 Find the room ID associated with the space you created earlier.
-(Like in the example above it's normally the first room.
+Like in the example above it's normally the first room.
 Copy the "id" from the response.
-For exmaple "Y2lzY29zcGFyazovL3VzL1JPT00vNzM0ODIzNzAtNWJiMC0xMWU5LTgzY2QtMGQ1YWM4YWM2OGMx"
+For example "Y2lzY29zcGFyazovL3VzL1JPT00vNzM0ODIzNzAtNWJiMC0xMWU5LTgzY2QtMGQ1YWM4YWM2OGMx"
-Remember to remove the quotes)
+(Remember to remove the quotes).

 11.Go back to built.io and Add the Room ID to you built.io workflow